OddballJoe/karma-webpack-typescript-coverage-vscode-debug/readme.md

 ## Usage

-- Run tests and view coverage: `npm run test`
+- Run tests and view coverage: `npm run coverage`
   - Coverage files are output to `coverage/` and can be viewed:
     - As HTML: right click on HTML file -> "Show Preview", or, from a test file, `Coverage Gutters: Preview Coverage Report`
     - As gutters: `Coverage Gutters: Display Coverage`
-- Debug tests: `npm run debug`
+- Test and debug tests: `npm test`
   - Optionally run/debug individual tests from the VSCode testing pane.
 - Build in production mode: `npm run start`
 - Build in dev mode with hot reloading: `npm run serve`